seasharpu/test/README.md

 Console Calculator: navigate to task1 and dotnet run

-Calculator Tests: run xunit tests in visual studio. navigate to opus and run dotnet test
+Calculator xUnit Tests: navigate to opus and run dotnet test. in VS Test > Run all tests

 API: navigate to task2API and run dotnet run. open in browser via localhost and port to see api documentation via swagger at localhost/swagger/